tc39/proposal-set-methods/README.md

 Rendered spec text is available [here](https://tc39.es/proposal-set-methods/).

+The proposal was originally authored by [Michał Wadas](https://github.com/Ginden) and later championed by [Sathya Gunasekaran](https://github.com/gsathya) and [Kevin Gibbons](https://github.com/bakkot).

 ## Implementations

 This proposal is ready for engines to implement and ship.
 See [this issue](https://github.com/tc39/proposal-set-methods/issues/78) for current status.